minio/docs/source/monitoring/bucket-notifications/publish-events-to-nsq.rst

 .. code-block:: shell

-   SQS ARNs: arn:minio:sqs::primary:nsq
+   SQS ARNs: |ARN|

 You must specify the ARN resource when configuring bucket notifications with the associated NSQ deployment as a target.

+.. include:: /includes/common-bucket-notifications.rst
+   :start-after: start-bucket-notification-find-arn
+   :end-before: end-bucket-notification-find-arn

 3) Configure Bucket Notifications using the NSQ Endpoint as a Target
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the :mc-cmd:`mc event add` command to add a new bucket notification
-event with the configured NSQ service as a target:
+Use the :mc-cmd:`mc event add` command to add a new bucket notification event with the configured NSQ service as a target:

 .. code-block:: shell
    :class: copyable